Pittsburgh Post-Gazette: Partnerships and sponsorships

 The newspaper sponsored a 23,000 seat outdoor amphitheater in Burgettstown, Pennsylvania, the "Post-Gazette Pavilion", although it is still often referred to as "Star Lake", based on the original name, "Star Lake Amphitheater", and later "Coca-Cola Star Lake Amphitheater" under the former sponsor.
 They gave up naming rights in 2010.
-First Niagara Bank, which had entered the Pittsburgh market the year before after acquiring National City branches from Pittsburgh-based PNC Financial Services, took over the naming rights to the facility and is now known as the KeyBank Pavilion.
+First Niagara Bank, which had entered the Pittsburgh market the year before after acquiring National City branches from Pittsburgh-based PNC Financial Services, took over the naming rights to the facility.

 The newspaper once had ventures in television.
 In 1957, the Post-Gazette partnered with the H. Kenneth Brennen family, local radio owners, to launch WIIC-TV (now WPXI) as the area's first full-time NBC affiliate.
 The Post-Gazette and the Brennens sold off the station to current owner Cox Enterprises in 1964.
 Although the Post-Gazette and WPXI have on occasion had some news partnerships, the Post-Gazette's primary news partner is now the local CBS owned-and-operated station KDKA-TV.

 In 2019, the Pittsburgh Post-Gazette was a founding member of Spotlight PA, an investigative reporting partnership focused on Pennsylvania.

 Financial challenges

 When John Craig handed editorial reign to David Shribman in 2003, Craig told Shribman that the paper was in terrible financial shape.
 It was around the time of Hanukkah, and Shribman quipped, "It seemed there was only enough oil in this newspaper to keep the light on for one year."
 In September 2006 the paper disclosed that it was experiencing financial challenges, largely related to its labor costs.
 The paper also disclosed it had not been profitable since printing had resumed in 1993.
 As a result of these issues, the paper considered a number of options, including putting the paper up for sale.
 In August 2018 the Post-Gazette ceased publishing daily.
 It cut down to online editions on Tuesdays and Saturdays and print editions the remaining days of the week.
 In October 2019, the paper further reduced its paper editions to Thursdays, Fridays and Sundays.
 In March 2021, the paper cut down again, getting rid of the Friday edition.

+When Block Communications announced it was shutting down the newspaper in January 2026, company officials said the newspaper had lost more than $350 million during the past 20 years.

+Stewart Bainum, founder of the Venetoulis Institute, told NPR in April 2026 that the nonprofit has pledged about $30 million annually for five years to operate the Post-Gazette, and wants to reach a "break even" point for revenue and expenses for the newspaper.